My DR Lawn and Leaf Vacuum Review

 Almost Effortless Leaf Removal

 There are two types to choose from.
-There is the style that you can attach to your push mower or the tow behind that attaches to your riding lawn mower.
-We chose the tow behind because we have a riding lawn mower, thank God!
-There are 3 models of the tow behind series.
+There is the style that you can attach to your push mower, or the tow behind that attaches to your riding lawn mower.
+We chose the tow behind, because we have a riding lawn mower.
+There are three models of the tow behind series.

 Easy to Attach and Use